svlad-90/livelooping/md/looper-mux/looper-mux.md

 By default looper **#1** is selected.

-You can switch to other loopers using the **"Hold + X"** shortcut on KP3+, where X is one of the digits from 1 to 4:
+You can switch to other loopers using the **"Hold + X"** shortcut on KP3+, where X is one of the digits from 1 to 4, depending on which looper instance you want to select:

 ![Selecting looper instance](./resources/selecting-looper-instance.jpg)

-**Note!** When you are selecting the looper, the majority of the parameters will represent the state of the selected looper, leaving the non-selected loopers in shadow.
+**Note!** When you are selecting the looper, the majority of the parameters will represent the state of the selected looper, leaving the parameters of the non-selected loopers in shadow.

 ----

 ## Selecting the sample length

-After the target looper is selected, the next thing any normal looper would think of is to select the length of the recorded phrase:
+After the target looper is selected, the next thing any looper artist would think of is to select the length of the recorded phrase:

 ![Sample length](./resources/sample-length.png)

-The supported sample lengths are from 1, 2, 4, 8, 16, 32, 64, and 128 beats.
-You can select the length using the 1-8 digits:
+The supported sample lengths are 1, 2, 4, 8, 16, 32, 64, and 128 beats.
+You can select the length using the **1-8** digits:

 ![Selecting sample length](./resources/selecting-sample-length.jpg)